csc301-fall-2021/assignment-2-66-shishune-waitingforpancakes/README.md

         They:
         - must enter the type of file they want the results to be put into (either csv or json)
         - may specify True or False for confirmed, deaths, recovered, and active where True indicates that they want to see that column in the result and False indicates they do not.
-        - may specify as many province_state, country_region, and combined_key and they will all be appended to a list and queried for the result.
+        - may specify one province_state, country_region, and combined_key as a string or a list of them.
         - may specify both the start date and end date with a string formatted 'month/day/year' for looking a specific day or time period.
+It will not work if only one is given.
         Note that:
         - All dates, even column dates must be specified as a string formatted 'month/day/year'
         - If no or one date is missing, all dates will be considered.
         - If there are no Country/Region or combined keys specified then all countries/regions and provinces/states will be considered.
 For example, if data = {"filetype":"json"}.
-        - We also assume that we query all queries for Province/State and all queries for Country/Region separately.
+        - We also assume that we include all queries where there is a certain Province/State and all queries where there is a certain Country/Region (ex. {"filetype":"csv", "province_state": "Ontario", "country_region":["Russia", "China"]} will include all queries from Russia, China, and countries with Ontario as a province).
 If one wants to query Province/State and Country/Region, then they must use a combined key which is a Province/State and Country/Region in this order with no spaces or characters in between.
 Ex.
 "OntarioCanada"
         - Names are case sensitive
     - For Daily Report queries, the user must submit data through requests.
 They:
         - must enter the type of file they want the results to be put into (either csv or json)